SharpSync/docs/datasources/netsuite/markdown/netsuite-setup.md

 # Netsuite Setup

 Updating thumbnails in Netsuite requires the usage of an external restlet.
-The restlet used was developed by Tim Dietrich and is freely available at https://suiteapi.com
+The restlet used was developed by Tim Dietrich and is freely available at https://suiteapi.com.
+This is optionals but highly recommended.

 Steps required:
 * Navigate to latest version of [SuiteApi](SuiteAPI-v2022.1)